TapioPulkkinen/Thesis-GenAI-in-Construction-Conflict-Detection/Pseudonymization_software/README.txt

 ### Further instructions:
 - no commas are allowed in the entity names
 - only these entities are can be pseudonymized: ["EMAIL_ADDRESS", "LOCATION", "PERSON", "PHONE_NUMBER", "ORGANIZATION"]

-## License
-This software is provided under MIT license.